Sudanese Armed Forces: Uniforms, ranks, and insignia

-Before 1970 the highest officer grade in the rank structure was that of fariq (equivalent to a lieutenant general), but new grades were added when Nimeiri became a general and, later, a field marshal.
+Before 1970 the highest officer grade in the rank structure was that of Bajalee (equivalent to a lieutenant general), but new grades were added when Nimeiri became a general and, later, a field marshal.
 As of 1991, however, there were no officers higher than lieutenant general, and only five, including Bashir, at that rank.

 The army service uniform was dark green, with insignia of rank displayed in gold on shoulder boards.
 It differed only slightly from police officer uniforms, which were another shade of green with black shoulder boards.
 A green beret was standard in the army except for airborne units, which wore red berets.
 The police wore black berets.
 Officers of field grade and above frequently wore service caps.
 The air force uniform was blue, although the insignia of rank were the same as for the army.
 The standard naval uniform was white with blue shoulder boards.